 Separation Anxiety With Pets

 The saying goes that a dog is a man’s best friend.
 In reality, this might go for any animal or pet that you have at home.
 Animals can be immensely healing and help to reduce a lot of loneliness.
-However, if a pet goes from being a part of a person’s support system, to the only thing that can make them feel safe and secure, they may have developed separation anxiety.
+However, if a pet goes from being a part of a person’s support system to the only thing that can make them feel safe and secure, they may have developed separation anxiety.
 Pets can also display signs of separation anxiety.
 If a pet remains in extreme distress long after being left at home, they may have developed separation anxiety from their caregiver.
 This is particularly common in covid pets, who became accustomed to being around their caregivers 24/7.

 Anxiety is treatable with therapy.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Take a Free Online Assessment and get matched with the right therapist for you.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 1. Recognize the Signs